ruediste/docker-tcp-proxy/README.md

 - `BACKEND_HOST`
   - IP or hostname to proxy connections to
 - `BACKEND_PORT`
-  - The port number to proxy connections to
+  - The port number to proxy connections to.
+This is also the port the container listens on.

 ### Building the Container